hypercerts-org/hypercerts/docs/docs/developer/config.md

 ### Environment variables

 You can also configure the SDK via environment variables.
 If you set both the config parameter and environment variable, the config parameter will take precedent.

+We provide a [template file](https://github.com/hypercerts-org/hypercerts/blob/main/sdk/.env.template) in our monorepo.

 | Environment Variable             | Description                                                                                         |
 | -------------------------------- | --------------------------------------------------------------------------------------------------- |